 Felina received a Bachelor of Science in Microbiology and a Master of Public Health from the University of Arizona.
 She is currently an American Indian Research Center for Health Doctoral Fellow, an American Indian Education Fund Graduate Fellow, an American Indian Graduate Center Fellow, and recipient of the Testasecca Memorial Scholarship and Hopi Tribe Scholarship.
 She has received several honors including the UA Native American Student Affairs Outstanding Graduate Student Award for Academics and the Reva T. Frankle Award.
 Felina has published in journals and books and presented her scientific work at numerous conferences.

 Felina has held many student leadership positions including chairing the UA Native American Research and Training Center Student Advisory Board, and holding the position of president and founding member of the UA College of Public Health American Indian and Indigenous Health Alliance Club.
 Through these positions she has helped the American Indian community at the University, in Arizona and nationally.
 She has gone to high schools on reservations and tabled at events to encourage American Indian high school students to aspire a post-secondary education.
 Felina organized leadership workshops, an American Indian researchers and physician speaker series, a student solidarity event in support of Standing Rock and established a scholarship for American Indian students.
 She has organized annual Christmas present drives for needy American Indian families, an annual school supply drive and prom dress drive.
 Felina is a constant volunteer at Tucson Indian Center events.

-Felina is currently in the UA College of Medicine’s Pre-Medical Admissions Pathway Program will be attending the UA’s College of Medicine next fall.
+Felina is currently in the UA College of Medicine’s Pre-Medical Admissions Pathway Program and will be attending the UA’s College of Medicine next fall.
 Felina plans to combine her degrees in public health and medicine to decrease the health disparities that American Indians currently face.